mstksg/inCode/copy/entries/sum-types-and-subtypes-and-unions.md

 A lot of frustration in Haskell (and programming in general) lies in trying to force abstraction and tools to work in a way they weren't meant to.
-Hopefully this short run-down can help you avoid going _against_ the point of these design patterns and start making the most of what they can offer!
+Hopefully this short run-down can help you avoid going _against_ the point of these design patterns and start making the most of what they can offer.
+Happy Haskelling!

 Special Thanks
 --------------